kapmahc/sky/README.md

 # sky

-A complete open source e-commerce solution by Go language(STILL IN DEVELOPMENT).
+A complete open source e-commerce solution by Go language and React(STILL IN DEVELOPMENT).

 ## Install nodejs